forestgrape/coronavirus/monitor_and_control.md

   * changing/disinfecting the masks frequently is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
   * [high filtration masks](#high-filtration) are needed to reliably filter aerosols
 * After coughing or sneezing into mask changing is necessary.
 After speaking a lot into a mask changing is appropriate.
 Especially [low and mid filter models](#filter-performance).
-* Some mask are too dense i.e. the air resistance is too big, in that case the air can sideline the mask.
-There's still protection against droplets in that case, essentially they are like wearable plexiglas.
+* Some mask have a to big air resistance, in that case the air can bypasses the mask.
+There's still protection against droplets, essentially they are like wearable plexiglas.
+But bypassed air still contains [aerosols](./transmission.md#aerosol)

 #### Mask Effectiveness